lukhanyoVena808/BEV-cryptography/README.md

   ![alt text](./Testing/Usability/img/adminOverView.png)

-  From here, you begin add candidates or start an election.
-The election starts in registration phase.
-From there, your can change the phase form regsistration to voting, to results.
-Do note that, the smart contract code is set up such that:
+  From here, you begin adding candidates or starting an election.
+The election starts in the registration phase.
+From there, you can change the phase from registration to voting to results.
+Do note that the smart contract code is set up such that:

-  - A minimum of 2 candidates have to be added by the admin, to allow the admin to change.
+  - A minimum of two candidates have to be added by the admin to allow the admin to change the election phase to voting.
-  - The number of register start user should be > than number of candidates, eg 2 candidates, 3 voters.
+  - The number of registered users should be > than the number of candidates, e.g., 2 candidates, 3 voters.
-  - The admin can only add candidtes before starting election and during regsistration.
+  - The admin can only add candidates before starting an election and during registration.

   In registration, the other accounts in [Truffle Ganache](https://trufflesuite.com/ganache/) can be used as the voter wallets.

   To register, go to registration view:
   - For test purposes, use the commented test IDs in [app.js](./Code/src/js/app.js).
-Note each ID cannot only be used once, to simulate real voting.
-Each wallet address also can only be used once.
+Note each ID can only be used once to simulate real voting.
+Each wallet address can only be used once.

   - Fill in the details and submit, a OTP form should pop up (OTP is sent to the [MailTrap](https://mailtrap.io/signin) inbox you created).
-Fill form with OTP to complet registration.
+Fill out the form using the OTP to complete registration.

  ![alt text](./Testing/Usability/img/getOTP.png)